How a GAPS Practitioner can help if you are confused or struggling to heal

-I am frequently impressed.
-I get to witness dedicated parents (mothers especially) do whatever is required to help their children when they have struggles.
+As a GAPS Practitioner, I am frequently impressed by my clients.
+I get to witness dedicated parents (especially moms) do whatever is required to help their children when they have struggles.
 Ahem.
-I’ve impressed myself with this parenting gig.
+I’ve impressed myself in this parenting gig.

 Why be so dedicated?
 Because GAPS™ is amazing in what it can work in a person’s body!
-It combines time-honored, nutrient-dense traditional foods and preparation, targeted but gentle supplements, and a removal of so much toxicity and “clutter”.
+It combines time-honored, nutrient-dense traditional foods & preparation, targeted-but-gentle supplements, and safe removal of toxicity and metabolic “clutter”.
 Not to mention it is empowering for those doing it.
-And if you have a practitioner to help with your bio-individual plan?
-Even better.

 For many families, food has an incredible power to give them, and their children — the healing, symptom relief, and new lease on life they are craving.
 But what if it doesn’t quite hit the mark, even when doing it perfectly?